Maxomann/TDIGP/readme.md

 The monster's values are based on:
 - Attack: The amount of technical debt items closed by a developer
 - Defense: The amount of technical debt items opened by a developer
-- Speed: The cumulated amount of watchers on all issues opened by a developer
+- Speed: The cumulated amount of watchers on all technical debt items opened by a developer
-- Level: The average value of the above three
+- Level: The average (mean) value of the above three

 ## Setting up the project (Getting started)